Connect with us

 Natural Language Processing (NLP)

-NLP enables computers to understand and interpret human language.
-In healthcare, it helps extract critical insights from unstructured sources such as clinical notes, medical literature, and patient feedback.
-This supports more efficient documentation and ensures valuable information is not overlooked.
+NLP allows a machine to comprehend and analyze human language.
+In healthcare, NLP is used to extract useful information from unstructured forms such as clinical notes, medical literature, and patient reviews.
+It allows shorter documentation time and also ensures that critical information is not ignored.

 Computer Vision